chedim/petri/README.md

 # Petri
-A language for developing probabalistic soup applications.
+- A language for developing probabalistic soup applications with data consumed and transformed by protein-like code bits.

 ## Language Status
 Idea Formulation